| |

 Columbia Gorge Bakery (White Salmon / Hood River)

-Bierly is one of FOUR dedicated gluten free breweries in Portland, but that’s actually not the reason they’re on this list.
+Bierly is one of FOUR dedicated gluten free breweries in the Portland area (or within an hour of the city), but that’s actually not the reason they’re on this list.

-They’re here for the donuts, which are a weekend-only thing they do at their location in McMinnville, a small town about an hour west of Portland (another good day trip!).
+They’re here for the donuts and other baked goods, which are a weekend-only thing they do at their location in McMinnville, a small town about an hour west of Portland (another good day trip from Portland, especially for wine lovers!).

-They have three flavors every weekend – the old fashioned is the best, especially straight out of the fryer! – and a rotating flavor that changes by the week.
-When we were there last, it was a birthday cake donut celebrating the birthday of the founder, JP.
+They have several flavors every weekend – the old fashioned is the best, especially straight out of the fryer! – and a rotating flavor that changes by the week.

-Since that first incredible donut experience, they’ve grown up, opening a taproom in McMinnville on Third Street (the main drag), where they have a more extensive food menu that includes onion rings, corn dogs, pesto grilled cheese, and donuts on the weekends.
+Over the past few years, they’ve really grown up, opening a taproom in McMinnville on Third Street (the main drag), where they have a more extensive food menu that includes onion rings, corn dogs, pesto grilled cheese, and donuts from Friday to Sunday.

-Get your donuts (they also have soft pretzels) and enjoy one of their great beers in their taproom.
+Get your doughnuts (they also have soft pretzels and great breads) and enjoy one of their great beers in their taproom.

-We have driven there from Portland for the day, and we’d do it again in a heartbeat.
-The donuts and are that good, as is the other food.
+We have driven there from Portland for the day several times now, and we’d do it again in a heartbeat.
+The doughnuts are that good, as is the other food.

 Kyra’s Bakeshop (Lake Oswego)